apache/airflow/dev/breeze/doc/ci/05_workflows.md

 CI/CD scripts or changes to the CI/CD workflows).
 In this case the PR is run in the context of the "apache/airflow" repository and has WRITE access to the GitHub Container Registry.

+When the PR changes important files (for example `generated/provider_depdencies.json` or `pyproject.toml`), the PR is run in "upgrade to newer dependencies" mode - where instead of using constraints to build images, attempt is made to upgrade all dependencies to latest versions and build images with them.
+This way we check how Airflow behaves when the dependencies are upgraded.
+This can also be forced by setting the `upgrade to newer dependencies` label in the PR if you are a committer and want to force dependency upgrade.

 ## Canary run